RocketChat/k8s-secrets-backup/README.md

 Important note: It assumes a configmap with the k8s cluster name is previously created on the kube-system namespace.
 More info on Kubernetes manifests examples section.

+Another less important note: Age encryption is done to an ASCII-only "armored" encoding, decryption is transparent for age command.

 #### :ballot_box_with_check: Environment variables (required, except if explicity says optional)
 | Name                  | Example                              | Help                                                     |
 | --------------------- | ------------------------------------ | -------------------------------------------------------- |